-This webinar will be the third in a series of events convened by the Committee of 100 that are examining the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.
+This webinar is the third in a series of events convened by the Committee of 100 that are examining the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.

 Asian Americans have been severely underrepresented historically when it comes to elective and appointed government office in the U.S. except in certain areas of Asian American population concentrations such as the State of Hawaii.
 Gary Locke has been a leader in the areas of education, employment, trade, health care, human rights, immigration reform, privacy, and the environment.
-He will comment not only on the obstacles one faces, but the things that each person can do to overcome those obstacles, the lessons he learned, how Asian American involvement in elective and appointed government positions has changed over time, and what needs to happen to raise Asian American government office representation to equal or exceed our representation in the general population.
+He commented not only on the obstacles one faces, but the things that each person can do to overcome those obstacles, the lessons he learned, how Asian American involvement in elective and appointed government positions has changed over time, and what needs to happen to raise Asian American government office representation to equal or exceed our representation in the general population.

 Committee of 100 Member